Title 301 | Chapter 001 | Regulation 410

 (c) How this administrative regulation conforms to the content of the authorizing statutes:

-KRS 150.025(1) authorizes the department to promulgate administrative regulations to establish seasons for the taking of fish and wildlife, to regulate bag limits, daily limits, and methods of take, and to make those requirements apply to a limited area.
-KRS 150.440 requires the department to promulgate administrative regulations for establishing open seasons and daily limits for rough fish by gigging, grabbing, snaring, and snagging.
-KRS 150.470 requires the department to promulgate administrative regulations for bag or daily limits for fish.
+KRS 150.025(1) authorizes the Department of Fish and Wildlife Resources to promulgate administrative regulations regarding the buying, selling, and transporting of fish and wildlife, the restriction of places where taking is permitted, and the application of administrative regulations to a limited area or to the entire state.
+KRS 150.440 requires the department to promulgate administrative regulations for establishing open seasons and limits for rough fish by gigging, grabbing, snaring, and snagging.
+KRS 150.470 requires the department to promulgate administrative regulations for daily limits and size limits for fish.
 KRS 235.280 requires the department to promulgate administrative regulations to govern the fair, reasonable, equitable, and safe use of all waters of the state.

 (d) How this administrative regulation currently assists or will assist in the effective administration of the statutes: